2024 Scholarships for Arlington Residents

 2024 Arlington Scholarships

 Arlington residents deal with the same financial burden of college education as the rest of the United States.
-The median household income for Arlington residents is $55,562.00, and 23.4% of households earn at least $100,000 annually.
-We compiled this scholarship database to help residents of Arlington, TX more easily afford a college education.
+The median household income for Arlington residents is $112,138.00, and 56.1% of households earn at least $100,000 annually.
+We compiled this scholarship database to help residents of Arlington, VA more easily afford a college education.
 The scholarship search tool lets you easily browse all types of scholarships by location, type and school.

-Currently, 14.8% of people living in Arlington, TX are between the ages of 10 to 19, and another 16.3% are in their twenties.
+Currently, 7.6% of people living in Arlington, VA are between the ages of 10 to 19, and another 20.3% are in their twenties.
 This age demographic is poised to take advantage of the below scholarships in Arlington.

-How much total award money and scholarships are available for Arlington, TX residents?
+How much total award money and scholarships are available for Arlington, VA residents?

 Are these scholarships available for Arlington high school students?